 Long (2-3 days): The Pouakai Circuit

 Experienced?
 Enthusiastic?
-Ready for something meatier than a three-hour walk?
 There’s no better tramping trail than the Pouakai Circuit.
 Explore the alpine tussock fields, unique swamplands and staggering cliffs of Egmont National Park, and get away from the modern world for a while.
-The Bells Falls side trip is worth the extra time on foot – where else will you see fresh water falling over an ancient lava flow?
+The side trip to Bells Falls is worth the extra time on foot – where else will you see fresh water falling over an ancient lava flow?

 3 Taranaki Must-Do’s